saschaende/typo3-users/README.md

 # TYPO3 users
-# This extension will not be developed further, I don't have the time.
+# This extension is no longer developed, unfortunately I lack the time to maintain this extension independently of our platform.
 Sorry!
+Maybe later once again.

 Find on